deadbeefmonster/Azalyx-CX-C/README.txt

 likely have a flurry of commits and then nothing for weeks.
 This is a hobby and not a job.

+The main branch for this git repo is called 'carmilla' after what appears to be the first vampire in written word form.
+Carmilla predates Dracula.
+If it is true or not, I'm a vampire fan.
+The 1.0 release of this software will be called Nosferatu.

+Keep calm and uphold the masquerade.

 ** Purpose *************************************************************